Tzeny/tzeny.github.io/_posts/blog/2020-05-10-an-amateur-astro-nomer-photographer-s-log.md

 - journey
 - learning
 - amateur
+excerpt:  In december 2019 I realized just how exciting photography could be; soon after I got my second hand Sony NEX 5T I felt I wanted to get into astrophotography.
+And I found a fully fledged telescope, with a motorized mount for 375 EUR (410 USD).
 ---

 # December 2019 - end of January 2019 - Getting a taste of what's out there